 The collection itself was strong, edgy and urban as usual with standard studded pieces.
 I especially loved the asymmetrical trousers one leg being denim another covered in studs.
 It looked both rock and roll and chic.
 There was a bit of layering , back to front, inside out, lingerie over jumpers, off the shoulder, multi shoulders or extra sleeves in unusual places.
 Cut off shorts were worn over leather leggings for a sexy, off duty kind of cool.
 He stayed true to his signature palate black, white, metallic, silver and grey.
 Kaia Gerber Cindy Crawfords daughter made a successful debut at New Yorks fashion week adding fresh innocence to the rock inspired collection.
 She was amongst other big names like Kendal Jenner and Bella Hadid.The collection is street smart and can be easily worn everyday for the cool, low key, big city girl, off duty kind of look.

 It was a big departure for the Calvin Klein we remember with simple, clean lines, nude shades and lolita like sensuality.
 Raf Simon’s collection was inspired by American pop culture, pop art, horror movies, cheer leaders and prom queens.
 The designer himself complained that fashion is at a stand still in terms of pushing boundaries and experimenting.
 His collection was an attempt to move us, not please us.
-I am not sure that the retro cowboy inspired outfits were revolutionary or life changing,
+I am not sure that the retro cowboy inspired outfits were revolutionary or life changing, but political.

 He used satin like fabric for the bold coloured shirts and trousers sported by Kaia Gerber on her NY runway debut.
 She made the cowboy inspired outfit look divine.
 Androgynous looking models wore plastic transparent coats and jackets, others wore dresses and wide capes made of a parachute or army tent material.
 Some dresses and full skirts were inspired by the 50ties, some felt more contemporary.
 To me, the show had too many references to the American sub pop culture to become a fashion trend.
 The collection reminds me of vintage clothing you can find in second hand shops across America.
 It is a style, but I rather see mostly young people wearing the classic western shirt in a shiny polyester or satin fabric.
 The collection made me think of LA, maybe because that is where I have seen young actors, photographers, artists wear a lot of vintage clothing and maybe because of the film siren references.